Department of Art

 Formal application is made to the department for acceptance into the B.F.A. degree program.
+Application must be submitted at least two semesters prior to applicant's anticipated graduation.
 Favorable faculty review of the application materials and a cumulative 3.25 GPA in course work in the major and university studies are required before a student is declared a candidate for the B.F.A. degree.

 • C or better in all art classes

 • 3.0 overall GPA

 Undergraduate majors proceed with meeting the USP requirements for the B.A. in art and balance with foundation, art history, and studio core requirements in the major until formally accepted as a B.F.A. candidate.
 Application does not automatically guarantee acceptance into the B.F.A. program.

 Majors in the process of completing the fourth semester of their Foundations and Studio Core course work (16-19 hours) submit applications materials by February 1st or November 1st of their first semester in the department.
 Students transferring to the Department of Art who have completed their foundation core and successfully passed portfolio review are eligible to apply for a B.F.A. after one semester in the Department of Art.

 B.A. in Art History.
 The Art History major will provide students with a course of study that will provide depth and breadth in the history of art.
 Students will develop a broad understanding of world art, study the art of western and other global cultures in-depth, and be introduced to the historiography and professional practices related to the field.
 Closely linked to the Museum Studies minor curriculum, the Art History major would have a strong vocational application.

 Requirements of the program include: